nandhukpvr/Secret-Notepad/README.md

 - Member 3: Sneha V - CUCEK

 ### Project Description
 This project is a "Secret Notepad" application built with Python's Tkinter library.
 It provides a secure notepad interface where users can type and save secret messages.
-The application features automatic character counting and a random text-based "encryption" that saves each secret message with unique paths.
+The application features disappearing text, automatic character counting and a random text-based "encryption" that saves each secret message with unique paths.

 ### The Problem (that doesn't exist)
 Ever felt the overwhelming need to save secrets in a way that even you might not remember?
 Tired of traditional notepads that store secrets far too accessibly?
 Welcome to the realm of our "Secret Notepad," designed to store secrets in files you’ll likely never locate again!